-An important issue for every construction site where concrete is poured is how to handle the waste water created when cleaning concrete skips, trucks and pump lines.
+An important part of Site Waste Management is handling the waste water created from cleaning concrete skips, trucks and pump lines in the correct manner.
 Due to the highly alkaline nature of concrete washout water, it must be managed carefully to ensure compliance with the regulations and to avoid damage to the environment.

 What’s the Challenge?